Author: Gary Morgan

 Author: Gary Morgan | Categories: Sales

-In the scaling journey of a £5M+ business, the sales department often functions as a series of independent silos.
-As a CEO or MD, you may find yourself in a vulnerable position.
+In a business’s scaling journey, the sales department often operates as a series of independent silos.
 Frequently, a single “Maverick” salesperson generates a significant portion of your revenue.
 While their numbers may look impressive, their refusal to adhere to established systems creates a risky single point of failure.
-Sales team accountability isn’t about micromanagement; it’s a strategy for reducing risk.
-It ensures that the business as a whole, rather than an individual, owns the sales process.
+Sales team accountability isn’t about micromanagement; it’s a strategy to reduce risk, often built through professional Sales Training, so the business as a whole, rather than an individual, owns the sales process.

 Read more